whoisorioki/dashboard/md/data_patterns.md

 - **Data Fetching:**
   - Uses generated GraphQL hooks (e.g., `useMonthlySalesGrowthQuery`, `useProductPerformanceQuery`) for each dashboard component.
   - Filters (date range, branch, product line) are passed as query params to each API call.
+  - **As of 2024, all global filter state is managed by Zustand (`filterStore.ts`), including new `itemGroups` filter.**
+  - **All data-fetching hooks construct their queryKey from the Zustand filterStore, ensuring optimal caching and minimal re-renders.**
+  - **Filter state is persisted to localStorage for seamless reloads.**
   - Data is fetched per-component, but batching via consolidated GraphQL queries is in progress for some pages.
   - React Query is used for caching, loading, and error states.